Get insider access

 3. Best Budget Quiet Keyboard

 The Logitech Signature K650 is an overall good budget board that's perfectly suited for the less tech-savvy.
 While it has little customization software and doesn't feel as high-quality as the pricier options on this list, it has a few ergonomic features to keep you comfortable while you type.
 The built-in wrist rest does a nice job supporting your wrists, while the deep-set keys mean the tops are right beneath your fingertips without straining your wrists upwards.
-It uses rubber dome switches, among the quietest switches you can get.
+It uses rubber dome switches, which are among the quietest switches you can get.
 They feel a bit mushy, but they're nearly silent during use.

-This keyboard connects wirelessly either using the included USB receiver or via Bluetooth.
+This keyboard connects wirelessly using either the included USB receiver or via Bluetooth.
 You can pair the keyboard with one device per connection style and switch between them using a dedicated key in the function row.
 As an added plus, there's also a row of dedicated media keys to help you skip through playlists or adjust the volume of any media you're listening to while you work.

 See our review